remix-run/remix/docs/tutorial/6-actions.md

 - Post a plain HTML form to a Remix action, no JavaScript involved
 - Use the special Remix `<Form>` to post with JavaScript
-- Add special "loading" UI now that we have JavaScript involved with `usePendingFormSubmit`
+- Add special "loading" UI now that we have JavaScript involved with `useTransition`

 The big takeaway here is that actions (and data mutations) in Remix are modeled as html form navigation.
 When submiting with JavaScript, Remix can make it faster and ensure the data updates appear on the entire page without a full page reload.
 Or, you can leave JavaScript at the door and use basic forms.